aquova/chip8-book/src/methods.md

 ## Push and Pop

-We have added both a `stack` array as well as a pointer `sp` to manage the CPU's stack, however it will be useful to implement both a `push` and `pop` method so we can access it easily.
+We have added both a `stack` array, as well as a pointer `sp` to manage the CPU's stack, however it will be useful to implement both a `push` and `pop` method so we can access it easily.

 ```rust
 impl Emu {